Debt Camel

 You are probably going to have to work hard at budgeting to get through the next five years.
 If you can save a bit each month, then you will be in a better position to manage any problems that occur, see An emergency fund.

 All IVAs should have an annual review.
 If little has changed, this is normally quick and painless. but if your income has gone up you may have to pay more and if your expenses have gone up this is your chance to ask to pay less.
-See:
+See What happens in an annual review

 Switched to a different firm

 Your IVA may be sold to a different firm.
 So much for how great and helpful your IVA firm is at the start, once you have signed up to an IVA your case can just be sold to another firm and you have no right to object.
-This is happening in increasing numbers – here are some of the bigger sales in the last year:

-• Creditfix have bought Knightsbridge’s clients,
+- Creditfix bought Knightsbridge’s clients,

-• Freeman Jones have bought Harrington Brooks’s IVAs.
+- Freeman Jones bought Harrington Brooks’s IVAs.

 A few people with IVAs will find that their cases are sold two or three times during the life of the IVA.